-Six Myrtaceae have been assessed in previous myrtle rust transcriptomic studies: E. grandis, A. gummiferum, S. longifolium, T. glauca, M. quinquenervia and S. luehmannii (Hsieh et al. 2018, Santos et al. 2020, Soewarto et al. 2019b, Swanepoel et al. 2021, Swanepoel et al. 2023, Tobias et al. 2018).
-This study is the first to use L. scoparium and the first myrtle rust transcript study to investigate the response to fungal challenge by sibling plants from known seed families.
-Whilst the L. scoparium siblings are not biological replicates, as previously noted by Smith et al. (2020), the original seed collected from the mother plants is considered to have been open pollinated as Myrtaceae have late-acting self-incompatibility (Gibbs 2014), although self-compatibility exceptions have been noted in some Myrtaceae (Schmidt-Adam et al. 1999).
+Although the L. scoparium siblings are not biological replicates, as previously noted by Smith et al. (2020), the original seed collected from the mother plants is considered to have been open pollinated, as Myrtaceae have late-acting self-incompatibility (Gibbs 2014), although self-compatibility exceptions have been noted in some Myrtaceae (Schmidt-Adam et al. 1999).
 Thus, the L. scoparium plants grown from seed from a seed family and used in this study are believed to have a common maternal genetic base with additional genetics via open pollination from one or more paternal plants.

-Analysis of the top 100 L. scoparium significantly expressed genes confirmed that plant family was the factor with the strongest influence on the data structure (Figure 1).
-Differences between the families were wide ranging with only nine genes common between the resistant families (F01_L1/2S1, F02_L1S1, and F03_L2S1) and the susceptible family (F04_L5S1; Figure 1E and Table 3).
-This finding is consistent with the results found using SNP-based methods (Chagné et al. 2023, Koot et al. 2022) where geographic populations were evident in the genomic data from L. scoparium plants sampled across New Zealand.
+Analysis of the top 100 L. scoparium significantly expressed genes confirmed that plant family was the factor with the strongest influence on the data structure (Fig. 1).
+Differences between the families were wide ranging, with only nine genes common between the resistant families (F01_L1/2S1, F02_L1S1, and F03_L2S1) and the susceptible family (F04_L5S1; Fig. 1E; Table 3).
+This finding is consistent with the results found using single-nucleotide polymorphism-based methods (Chagné et al. 2023; Koot et al. 2022), where geographic populations were evident in the genomic data from L. scoparium plants sampled across New Zealand.

 The low number of differentially expressed genes identified for F01_L1/2S1 and F03_L2S1 are likely due to the small number of samples in each group.
-However, it is interesting that these families cluster together in the PCA plot (Figure 1A-D) despite the mix of phenotypes.
-It is possible that the F01 L1/2S1 plants with a L1S1 phenotype also carry L2S1 immune resistance genes like their L2S1 siblings and members of the F03 L2S1 family.
+However, it is interesting that these families cluster together in the PCA plot (Fig. 1A to D) despite the mix of phenotypes.
+It is possible that the F01_L1/2S1 plants with an L1S1 phenotype also carry L2S1 immune resistance genes, as do their L2S1 siblings and members of the F03_L2S1 family.
 This L2 hypersensitive response would not be necessary or measurable if the plant also has genes for the L1 immune resistant phenotype.
-One gene (jg20441.t1) was up-regulated in the F01_L1/2S1, F02_L1S1, and F04_L5S1 families at 24 hpi when comparing inoculated to control plants.
+One gene (jg20441.t1) was upregulated in the F01_L1/2S1, F02_L1S1, and F04_L5S1 families at 24 hpi when comparing inoculated with control plants.
 The predicted protein from this gene contains a BTB/POZ domain.
-These domains are key factors enabling protein-protein interactions and proteins with BTB/POZ domains have a wide variety of roles in cells, including transcription repression, protein ubiquination and degradation, and cytoskeleton regulation (Stogios et al. 2005).
+These domains are key factors enabling protein-protein interactions, and proteins with BTB/POZ domains have a wide variety of roles in cells, including transcription repression, protein ubiquitination and degradation, and cytoskeleton regulation (Stogios et al. 2005).
 Further study of this gene and its protein will be required to understand if it has an important role in the response of L. scoparium to A. psidii infection.
 When inoculated with A. psidii, only a few genes showed a change in expression level in the immune resistant F02_L1S1 plants (Table 2).
 This suggests that the basis of this resistance is preformed and is not reliant on plant recognition of infection and response.
-This limited change in gene expression in leaf immune resistant plants was similar to that observed in E. grandis by Santos et al. (2020).
-The susceptible F04 L5S1 plants had numerous differentially expressed genes suggesting the plant had sensed the presence of the pathogen but ultimately the response was not successful.
-This contrasts with the findings of Tobias et al. (2018) and Swanepoel et al. (2021) where a greater number of differentially expressed genes were observed in the resistant plants of S. luehmannii and E. grandis, compared to the susceptible plants.
-The different responses between these experiments could be due to the different plant species or to the limited sampling points within each experiment.
-Further research investigating gene expression changes over more time points may reveal plants with different disease phenotypes responding differentially to infection in this non-coevolved pathosystem.
+This limited change